uses of granite

 3. Beautiful floors

-Polished Granite is a stunning natural stone, and is often used alongside Marble and floor tiles.
-Whilst Marble often has very striking veining, Granite typically has a more subtle patterning making the two stones perfect complements.
+Polished Granite is a stunning natural stone, and is often used alongside marble and floor tiles.
+Whilst marble often has very striking veining, Granite typically has a more subtle patterning making the two stones perfect complements.

 Explore Granite Flooring